Baltimore Liposuction (Lipo 360)

 How much does Liposuction cost?

-Total costs include the surgeon's fee, operating room fee, anesthesia fee and post-operative garments.
+Total costs include the surgeon's fee, operating room fee, anesthesia fee, and post-op garments.

 Dr. Ricardo L. Rodriguez's signatureModified on |